 I was a promising baseball player.
 Music, of all options, seemed a least likely option, not to mention a career as a contract lawyer or an artist manager.
 If there is anything to go by my father, our family shouldn’t have a sense of rhythm.
 However, something made me choose the music – as well as jurisprudence.
 I got my hands on John Grisham’s book The Firm.
-After reading that book I got an inspiration for a career as a lawyer – though not quite in accordance with the script.
+After reading that book I got the inspiration – though not in accordance with the script.

 At the beginning of my manager career, while working with artists, record companies and many other music business players, I discovered the importance of agreements and intellectual property rights.
-Things that many of us are experiencing challenging.
+The things that many of us experience challenging.
 This naturally began to appear in my study plan.
 Law school is a fine school.
-It gives an opportunity to tailor your studies so that it best supports your future endeavors.
-In my case, it was a better ability to work as a manager.
+It gives the opportunity to tailor your studies so that it best supports your future endeavors.
+In my case, it was the ability to work as a manager.

 During my studies I got an interesting bundle of contracts that one of my artists got downloaded online.
 Their origin was confirmed in the United States.
 When I started to look at that material in more detail, I noticed to have received a comprehensive overview of the US music business contracts.
 Although I did not understand their relevance yet, or any of its future sights, I took the material collected.

-I still don’t know how I came up with an idea to start writing a book.
+I still don’t know how I came up with the idea of writing a book.
 It was year 1999.
 It was a half-joke to send a letter to all book publishers I knew.
 Edita Publishing got that letter and invited me to an interview.
 We enter into a publishing contract without a decent script.
 Oh boy, how much that moment changed my plans.
-I really wasn’t ready to be a writer – didn’t even associated myself to as such.
+I wasn’t ready to become a writer – didn’t even associated myself to as such.
 The first three month I mainly organized Post-It notes in my studio.
-Miraculously, nine months after, I got finished the script, which was also adopted by my publisher.
+Miraculously, nine months after, I got finished the script which also my publisher adopted.

 The sequel became more assertive.
 My publisher acquired a bunch of university professors to evaluate my performance.
-This naturally resulted in a boost of confidence and courage.
+This naturally resulted in confidence and courage.
 The sequel also had a Second Edition.
 At that time the first artists of mine started to join the foreign markets.
 The following years passed by with their affairs.
 However, I never stopped writing.
-In 2010, together with my colleague Jone Nikula, I published an updated version on the laws of the music business – this time for another Publisher.
+In 2010, together with my colleague Jone Nikula, we published an updated version on the laws of the music business – this time with another Publisher.

-In 2013, as I drove one of my artists to the Helsinki-Vantaa Airport to have a venues in Japan, I decided to work on one of my biggest dreams – to begin to write in English.
-I logged in to the University again.
+In 2013, as I drove one of my artists to the Helsinki-Vantaa Airport to have venues in Japan, I decided to work on one of my biggest dreams – to begin to write in English.
+I logged in the University again.
 How fortunate to me, the old English language teacher of mine was still in the house.
-He agreed to take me training, in conjunction with the first and second year students.
-When I was additionally having the right to attend all the international courses at Turku Law School, I got the repetition needed for this purpose.
+He agreed to take me in training, along with the first and second year students.
+As I was additionally having a right to attend all the international courses at Turku Law School, I got the repetition needed for the cause.